syncfusion-content/windowsforms-docs/WindowsForms/groupview/Adding-GroupView-to-GroupBar.md

 ---
 layout: post
-title: Adding GroupView to GroupBar in Windows Forms GroupView control | Syncfusion
+title: Adding GroupView to GroupBar in Windows Forms GroupView | Syncfusion
-description: Learn about Adding GroupView to GroupBar support in Syncfusion Windows Forms GroupView control and more details.
+description: Learn about Adding GroupView to GroupBar support in Syncfusion Windows Forms GroupView control, its elements and more details.
 platform: WindowsForms
 control: GroupView
 documentation: ug